-- (A) The MCO shall be capable of receiving the following data electronically from the STATE: price files, remittance advices, enrollment data, third party liability, and rates files. - (B) Pursuant to Minnesota Statutes, § 62J.536 and the resulting uniform companion guides, the MCO must perform the following data exchanges electronically with applicable Providers: - (1) Accept and transmit eligibility transactions; - (2) Accept claims transactions; and - (3) Transmit payment and remittance advice.
+(A) The MCO shall be capable of receiving the following data electronically from the STATE: price files, remittance advices, enrollment data, third party liability, and rates files.

+(B) Pursuant to Minnesota Statutes, § 62J.536 and the resulting uniform companion guides, the MCO must perform the following data exchanges electronically with applicable Providers:

+- (1) Accept and transmit eligibility transactions; - (2) Accept claims transactions; and - (3) Transmit payment and remittance advice.

-- 3.7.4 E-Mail Encryption.
+3.7.4 E-Mail Encryption.
 The MCO shall use the Pretty Good Privacy (PGP) and Security Multipurpose Internet Mail Extensions (S/MIME) standards for digital signing and encryption of e-mail communications to the STATE about Enrollees that contain Private Health Information.
-The MCO may also communicate with the STATE using MN-ITS, or request that the STATE initiate a secure e-mail exchange. - 3.8 FQHCs and RHCs Services.
-Effective for dates of services beginning January 1, 2015 and thereafter, the MCO shall adjudicate Medicaid claims as a zero pay for services provided to the MCO's Enrollees at a FQHC or RHC. - (A) The MCO will forward these adjudicated claims to the STATE within seven (7) calendar days of adjudication and will submit the claims in a weekly file submission.
-Claims in which Medicare or TPL is primary and the claim is paid in full should not to be included in the submission. - (B) The STATE will adjudicate the claims for resolution for the FQHC or RHC and provide the MCO with a Remittance Advice for the processed claims.
+The MCO may also communicate with the STATE using MN-ITS, or request that the STATE initiate a secure e-mail exchange.

+3.8 FQHCs and RHCs Services.
+Effective for dates of services beginning January 1, 2015 and thereafter, the MCO shall adjudicate Medicaid claims as a zero pay for services provided to the MCO's Enrollees at a FQHC or RHC.

+(A) The MCO will forward these adjudicated claims to the STATE within seven (7) calendar days of adjudication and will submit the claims in a weekly file submission.
+Claims in which Medicare or TPL is primary and the claim is paid in full should not to be included in the submission.

+(B) The STATE will adjudicate the claims for resolution for the FQHC or RHC and provide the MCO with a Remittance Advice for the processed claims.
 The MCO will be required to submit a separate encounter claim for these transactions.
 The STATE will provide technical specifications for this process and will post the document on the managed care webpage.
+The MCO and STATE will continue to collaborate through a workgroup to monitor the implementation progress of this section and address concerns about the process.

+(C) The MCO will submit a quarterly data report of FQHC or RHC copayments for service dates on or after January 1, 2015.
+The MCO shall provide the data report in a format specified by the STATE within thirty (30) days of the end of each quarter.

-The MCO and STATE will continue to collaborate through a workgroup to monitor the implementation progress of this section and address concerns about the process. - (C) The STATE will provide to the MCO no later than the third business day of each month a list of all Providers currently designated FQHCs or RHCs.
+(D) The STATE will provide to the MCO no later than the third business day of each month a list of all Providers currently designated FQHCs or RHCs.
 If a new list is not provided, the MCO shall use the prior monthly listing.
-Any new FQHC/RHC Providers identified after the third of the month will be added to the following monthly MCO report. - 3.9 Health Care Homes in Integrated Programs.
+Any new FQHC/RHC Providers identified after the third of the month will be added to the following monthly MCO report.

+3.9 Health Care Homes in Integrated Programs.
 Pursuant to Minnesota Statutes, § 256B.0751, subd.
 4, the development of Health Care Homes does not preclude alternative models and payment mechanisms for persons who are enrolled in integrated Medicare and Medicaid programs under Minnesota Statutes, § 256B.69.
 The MCO shall participate in a work group with the STATE on development and implementation of alternative models.